schorschii/LAPS4LINUX/README.md

 ### Default Config File
 You can create a preset config file `/etc/laps-client.json` which will be loaded if `~/.laps-client.json` does not exist.
 With this, you can distribute default settings (all relevant LDAP attributes, SSL on etc.) for new users.

+### `laps://` Protocol Scheme
+The GUI supports the protocol scheme `laps://`, which means you can call the GUI like `laps-gui.py laps://HOSTNAME` to automatically search `HOSTNAME` after startup.
+This feature is mainly intended to use with the [OCO server](https://github.com/schorschii/OCO-Server) web frontend ("[COMPUTER_COMMANDS](https://github.com/schorschii/OCO-Server/blob/master/docs/Computers.md#client-commands)").

 ## Runner
 The runner is responsible for automatically changing the admin password of a Linux client and updating it in the LDAP directory.
 This assumes that Kerberos (`krb5-user`) is installed and that the machine is already joined to your domain using Samba's `net ads join`, PBIS' `domainjoin-cli join` or the modern `adcli join` command (recommended).